SOFTS-NY cocoa prices ease, raw sugar and coffee also lower

-LONDON, March 29 (Reuters) - New York cocoa futures on ICE were slightly lower on Wednesday, with a pick-up in producer selling helped to stall the recent run-up in prices.
+NEW YORK/LONDON, March 29 (Reuters) - New York cocoa futures on ICE closed lower on Wednesday, with a pick-up in producer selling helping to stall the recent run-up in prices.
+Raw sugar and coffee also fell.

 COCOA